madmoizo/backinfront/README.md

 # What is this useful for ?

-Backinfront is both the manager of your local database and a router which handles all defined requests locally.
-If you are building an offline first PWA which needs sync capabilities, Backinfront is probably the tool your are looking for.
+Backinfront is both the manager of your local database and a router which handles requests locally.
+If you are building an offline first web app which needs sync capabilities, Backinfront is probably the tool your are looking for.

 # Changes